 Yes.
 Although cutting dead branches improves tree growth, if you remove too many of the lower branches, you can end up with a weak tree.

-When to Call in The Pros
+When to Call in the Tree Care Pros

 Main Image Credit: Ildar Sagdejev / Wikimedia Commons / CC BY-SA 3.0